 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Atlanta City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Atlanta City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 61.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 In addition, if you're planning where to retire, the City Center neighborhood in Atlanta is a great option to consider.
 According to NeighborhoodScout's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in TX, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
 This neighborhood ranks as better for retirement living than 87.7% of the neighborhoods in Texas.
 If you are considering retiring to Texas, this is a good neighborhood to look at.